bluesky314/MLheuristics.github.io/_posts/2019-08-11-LinearAlgebra.md

 This condition is called linear independance.
 Linear independace maens that as no vector can be written as a sum of the others it provides a new component that the others need to get to some point.
 If they above condition is not true, it means that the vectors can add in a distructive manner, but this wont be the case each vector has unique a component others can't get to.

-A basis of V is a list of vectors in V that is linearly independent and spans V. Every spanning list can be reduced to a basis by removing linearly dependant vectors iteratively.
+> A basis of V is a list of vectors in V that is linearly independent and spans V.

+> Every spanning list can be reduced to a basis by removing linearly dependant vectors iteratively.
 Likewise, any linearly indepant list of vectors can be extended to a basis of the vector space by addition of linearly independant vectors.

 These two notions are used in many proofs.

-2.13 says that if U is a subspace of V, then U can be extended to V through a direct some with some W. Here we use the fact that other linearly independant vectors can be added to U to form a spanning set of V.
+> 2.13 says that if U is a subspace of V, then U can be extended to V through a direct some with some W. Here we use the fact that other linearly independant vectors can be added to U to form a spanning set of V.

 A key point is that if I have a set of linearly independent vectors equal to the dimension of the space then it must be a basis.
-This works both ways.
+This works the other way as well:
-Suppose V is finite-dimensional.
+> Suppose V is finite-dimensional.
 Then every linearly independent list of vectors in V with length dim V is a basis of V.

-Dimension
+**Dimension**

 A reasonable definition should force the dimension of $F^n$ to equal $n$.
 Homewever, finite-dimensional vector space in general have many different bases
 This definition makes sense only if all bases in a given vector space have the same length.
 Fortunately that turns out to be the case.

-2.14 Theorem: Any two bases of a finite-dimensional vector space have the same length.
+> 2.14 Theorem: Any two bases of a finite-dimensional vector space have the same length.

 My Proof: Let U and W be two different sized bases of V. Pick the one containing the smaller number of elements, say $n$.
 As U is a spanning list any vector is W can be expressed as a linear combinations of U's.
 Express the first $n$ vectors in W as a combintion of U's.
 This is necessarily a spanning list as it is equal to U. Thus W cannot be longer than U.

-From this an important Proposition arises: 2.16) If V is finite dimensional, then every spanning list of vectors in V with length dimV is a basis of V
+From this an important Proposition arises:
+> 2.16) If V is finite dimensional, then every spanning list of vectors in V with length dimV is a basis of V

-2.17) If V is finite dimensional, then every linearly independent list of vectors in V with length dim V is a basis of V .
+> 2.17) If V is finite dimensional, then every linearly independent list of vectors in V with length dim V is a basis of V .

-2.18) Dimension of a Sum:
+> 2.18) Dimension of a Sum:
-If U1 and U2 are subspaces of a finite-dimensional vector space, then dim(U1 +U2)=dimU1 +dimU2 −dim(U1 ∩U2).
+> If U1 and U2 are subspaces of a finite-dimensional vector space, then
+> dim(U1 +U2)=dimU1 +dimU2 −dim(U1 ∩U2).
 This formula for the dimension of the sum of two subspaces is analogous to a familiar counting formulae.

 Try proving the following: